Rep. Tim Ryan's Big Idea: Giving Americans a mental timeout

 "Over time, it just has amazing effects on your body and mind," Ryan, 46, told Fox News.

-Back in 2008, a stressed-out Ryan went on five-day retreat with mindfulness guru Jon Kabat-Zinn.
+Back in 2008, a stressed-out Ryan went on a five-day retreat with mindfulness guru Jon Kabat-Zinn.
 He emerged from the getaway changed.
-More than a decade later, he's not only maintained his mediation habit, but he's committed to using his position in Congress to spread the power of mindfulness.
+More than a decade later, he's not only maintained his meditation habit, but he's committed to using his position in Congress to spread the power of mindfulness.

 At a time of 24-hour news, Twitter wars and never-ending smartphone screen time, Ryan is advocating for something that seems so counter to the era: silence.